Tolkien's maps: The Lord of the Rings

 Detail of finished contour map by Christopher Tolkien, drawn from his father's graph paper design.
 The Hobbits' route has been omitted.
 The city of Minas Tirith (lower left) with its large encircling wall (the Rammas Echor) and the ruined city of Osgiliath astride the River Anduin nearby are shown.

-The Lord of the Rings contains three maps and over 600 placenames.
+The Lord of the Rings contains three maps and over 600 place-names.
 The maps are a large drawing of the north-west part of Middle-earth, showing mountains as if seen in three dimensions, and coasts with multiple waterlines; a more detailed drawing of "A Part of the Shire"; and a contour map by Christopher Tolkien of parts of Rohan, Gondor, and Mordor, very different in style.
 Tolkien worked for many years on the book, using a hand-drawn map of the whole of the north-west of Middle-earth on squared (not graph) paper, each 2cm square representing 100 miles.
 The map had many annotations in pencil and a range of different inks added over the years, the older ones faded until almost illegible.
 The paper became soft, torn and yellowed through intensive use, and a fold down the centre had to be mended using parcel tape.
 He made a detailed pencil, ink and coloured pencil design on graph paper, enlarged five times in length from the main map of Middle-earth.
 His son Christopher drew the contour map from the design.
 The finished map faithfully reproduced the contours, features and labels of his father's design, but omitted the route (with dates) taken by the Hobbits Frodo and Sam on their way to destroy the One Ring in Mount Doom.
 Father and son worked desperately to finish the map in time for publication:

 I had to devote many days, the last three virtually without food or bed, to drawing re-scaling and adjusting a large map, at which [Christopher] then worked for 24 hours (6am to 6am without bed) in re-drawing just in time.

 Shippey notes that many of the places mapped are never used in the text.
 The map of the Shire is the only one to include political boundaries, in the shape of the divisions between the administrative districts or Farthings.